Beta-Verse-Hub/All-Day-All-Life/README.md

 ### File Manager
 It is a file and folder viewer which can be used to not only view files and folders including the hidden ones but also run them.
+**You can't open files or folders which don't have permission to be accessed**

 up arrow / down arrow - to scroll through the files and folders left arrow - go outside a folder or drive